 You’ve probably heard us talk about blockbuster posts before if you’re familiar with the content we publish at Mequoda Daily.
 This is a favorite topic of ours because we understand the importance of these posts and we want you to, as well.

-However an official blockbuster post is a post that is already succeeding.
+An official blockbuster post is a post that is already succeeding in organic search.
 A single blockbuster post may be generating tens of thousands of unique visitors per month.
 Knowing what these posts are, and carefully updating them regularly so they continue to send you that much traffic, is key.
-That’s why Mequoda re-publishes one of our blockbusters every day, to make sure they get updated every 6-12 months.

 Blockbuster posts aren’t set-it-and-forget-it posts.
 They will require upkeep just like anything else.
 This is especially true if your blockbuster post is on a keyword that has a lot of competition.
 If you currently have blockbuster posts in your content arsenal and you’ve witnessed them fall in search engine ranking, our article “How to Update a Blockbuster Post and Save it from Google Damnation” provides tips on getting your blockbuster to move back up in rank.